ethicalhack3r/ethicalhack3r.github.io/_posts/2015-11-10-mobile-security-certificate-pining.markdown

 If you have been unable to intercept (Man-in-the-Middle) the application’s HTTPS traffic, after taking the necessary steps, this is probably due to the application using Certificate Pinning."
 ---

+#### Please note: This may no longer be reproducible step-by-tep due to Facebook making further changes to their app since this post was written.
+If you require the version of the app I worked with, please get in touch.

 Certificate Pinning is an extra layer of security that is used by applications to ensure that the certificate provided by the remote server is the one which is expected.

 By including the remote server’s x509 certificate or public key within the application, it is possible to compare the locally stored certificate or key with the one provided by the remote server.